 As for Spilsbury, his name was quickly forgotten.
 By the 1810s a printmaker named John Wallis could loudly proclaim himself to be the puzzle’s inventor.
 His motive for doing so is another kind of puzzle entirely.

-This piece first appeared in the April 2021 Months Past column in History Today.
+This piece first appeared in the April 2021 issue of History Today.